-Over the course of the next 12 months, the Concept Ventures team will be publishing a series of actionable articles, essays and resources on how founders can prepare for pre-seed funding.
+The Concept Ventures team will be publishing series of actionable articles, essays and resources on how founders can prepare for pre-seed funding.
 This will take you on a journey from ‘making the decision to begin’ all the way through to closing your first funding round and beyond.

-In Month 1 we will cover the key questions founders should consider before taking the plunge, including ideation, problem seeking mindsets and founding team construction.
+In this blog we will cover the key questions founders should consider before taking the plunge, including ideation, problem seeking mindsets and founding team construction.
 All of these resources, and more, will be available on the Concept Ventures blog.

 Everyday, thousands of people globally decide to start new companies.
 Nearly every major business in the last few decades grew from the humblest of beginnings, sometimes originating as a side-hustle or weekend project at first, and at other times a blind leap of faith from the get-go.